TAL & Dai-ichi Life (Earl of Derby) collection of natural history watercolours

 Lambert was well connected in the world of natural history and enthusiastically amassed a huge personal collection of botanical specimens and drawings from all over the world.
 His extensive Australian collections included First Fleet era drawings and specimens received from Surgeon John White (1756 – 1832), Governor Arthur Phillip (1738 – 1814), Colonel William Paterson (1755 – 1810), Major Robert Ross (1740 – 1794), Philip Gidley King (1758 – 1808), and Major Francis Grose (1758 – 1814).

-Lambert made or kept copies of many of the drawings of Australian birds, plants, mammals and fish which were bound into six albums.
+Lambert made or kept copies of many of the drawings of Australian birds, plants, mammals and fishes which were bound into six albums.
 In 1799, three of the bird volumes were lent to leading ornithologist, Dr John Latham (1740 – 1837), who used them to describe new Australian birds in supplements to his groundbreaking books, General Synopsis of Birds (1801) and Index Ornithologicus (1801).

 After Aylmer Bourke Lambert’s death in 1842, the six volumes of Australian drawings were bought by his friend, Edward Stanley, the 13th Earl of Derby, himself keenly interested in natural history.
 They were kept at the family seat, Knowsley Hall, near Liverpool, until 2011, when the State Library of New South Wales acquired them from the 19th Earl of Derby, with the assistance of TAL & Dai-ichi Life and the New South Wales Government.